-Casa de la Rumba was born from a longing: the desire to remember how to play.
+Casa de la Rumba was born from a nostalgia: the need to remember how to play.

 Not casually.
 Not ironically.
 But fully — with presence, risk, and joy.
 A desire to build a place where adults could forget who they were supposed to be and remember who they once were.
 Where play is not an escape, but a return.